K33TY/Jif-Sif-to-Fabric/Docs/Log.md

 ## November 7
 **Spend time with Tom**
 Tom explained the compiler stack to me, and how some of the strange syntax issues worked.

+One point to remember: the methods/constructors in Fabric and FabIL have the `where` clause which allows strengthening of policies and ensuring that the correct information flow is required by the methods in question.

 ## November 9-12
 **Exploring Fabric language classes and some example files**